24 Oktober 2021 to 7 August 2022

 The popular exhibition was not only appeal to school classes of all ages, but to everybody with an interest in numbers.
 It was be accessible to all and attractively designed.
 There were numerous opportunities to explore the fascination of numbers in hands-on fashion.

 The exhibition was designed to appeal to the interested layman as well as to employees in the healthcare sector.
 A range of spectacular exhibits demonstrated the computer’s uses and limitations in the field of medicine.
 Many of these exhibits were interactive in character, thus adding to the exhibition’s attraction.
+With 93,500 visitors it was the most successful exhibition of the HNF so far.

 The exhibition presented the current status of development in robotics and artificial intelligence, and compared this with the abilities of the human brain.

 It showcased the latest robots from international research laboratories and also gave an insight into the world of human senses.
+80,500 people visited the exhibition.